mmezirard/mmezirard.github.io/content/htb-write-ups/challenges/secured-transfer/index.md

 ![Wireshark trace.pcap](wireshark-trace-pcap.png)

-This transmission uses the port `1337`, and was in fact made using the `secured_transfer` program, so we sohuld be able to decrypt the file that has been sent!
+This transmission uses the port `1337`, and was in fact made using the `secured_transfer` program, so we should be able to decrypt the file that has been sent!

 If we inspect the fourth packet, we notice a 'Data' field:

 ![Wireshark trace.pcap file size](wireshark-trace-pcap-file-size.png)

-The data is 8 bytes long, and it actually corresponds to the file size.
-Here it's set to `0x20 0x00 0x00 0x00 0x00 0x00 0x00 0x00`, so the file is `0x20`
+The data is 8 bytes long, so it corresponds to the file size.
+Here it's set to `0x20 0x00 0x00 0x00 0x00 0x00 0x00 0x00`, so the file is `32` bytes long.
-(32) bytes long.

 The sixth packet also has a 'Data' field:

 ![Wireshark trace.pcap file content](wireshark-trace-pcap-file-content.png)

-The data is 32 bytes long, which corresponds to the file size.
-Here it's set to `0x17 0x27 0x5a 0x3d 0x91 0x63 0xb2 0x79 0x83 0x92 0x81 0x3b 0xf5 0xe6 0x82 0x66 0x57 0xbd 0x11 0x42 0x60 0x76 0xc9 0x10 0xa3 0x8b 0x68 0xc2 0xbc 0xbb 0xd3 0xa5`.
+The data is `32` bytes long, which corresponds to the file size.
+Here it's set to
+`0x17 0x27 0x5a 0x3d 0x91 0x63 0xb2 0x79 0x83 0x92 0x81 0x3b 0xf5 0xe6 0x82 0x66 0x57 0xbd 0x11 0x42 0x60 0x76 0xc9 0x10 0xa3 0x8b 0x68 0xc2 0xbc 0xbb 0xd3 0xa5`.

 Now let's open [CyberChef](https://gchq.github.io/CyberChef/) and select AES